I read one section during a coffee break and ended up rewriting my plan for the week. The programming part hit that hard.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include programming, ai, plus context from life, live, poem, oliver.
+Themes include programming, ai, plus context from life, love, three, meaning.

 more like this